ngocongduy/1888012-LTHDT-QLCH-WebAppNetCore/README.md

 A basic web app with net core 3.0

 ### Preface:
 This is my first web app made during learning.
-Most of the work of my app are originated from the internet, especially thanks to the tutorial for ASP NET CORE of sir Kuvenkat - PragimTech.
-I publish the app just for personal use, howerver, you feel free to use if it helps.
+Most of the work of my app are originated from the internet, especially thanks to the tutorial for ASP.NET CORE of sir Kudvenkat - PragimTech.
+I publish the app just for personal use, howerver, you feel free to try and hope it helps.
 **Information you infer from my work shall be used as a source of reference and not guaranteed correct.**
 :monkey_face: